mouseless/json-concepts/spec/02-quantifiers/02-zero-or-one.md

 }
 ```

-## Shadow Schema
+## Schema Shadow

-When there are variables next to optional literals, shadow schema should set
+When there are variables next to optional literals, schema shadow should set
 variable value to `null`.
-When an optional concept is not defined in a schema
+When an optional concept is not defined in a schema,
-shadow schema should have `null` for that concept;
+schema shadow have `null` for that concept;

 `SCHEMA: greeting.service.json`